Simplification of the Fermi-L\"owdin Self-Interaction Correction Method for Efficient Self-Interaction-Free Density Functional Calculations: Efficiency of vSOSIC method

 As an illustration of computational savings, we consider the [Cu$_2$Cl$_6$]$^{2-}$ complex and perform vSOSIC and PZSIC with LSDA functional calculations on the NERSC Perlmutter supercomputer that is equipped with AMD EPYC 7763 CPU with base (max) clock speed 2.45GHz (3.5GHz).
 We utilized two CPU sockets, resulting in a total of 128 cores per node.
 For conducting the timing test, only one node was used.
 The number of electrons treated with SIC in PZSIC (vSOSIC) is 160 (80), and a single iteration step takes 343.4 (174.6) seconds with the above setup.
 This speedup in an SCF from PZSIC to SOSIC is in agreement with the expected speedup of $(N+1)/(N-N_{core}+1)\approx 2$.
 In Fig. \ref{fig:fod_conv} (a) we show the relative energy with respect to their converged energies as a function of FOD update steps for the same system.
 The FOD optimization in PZSIC requires $\approx$105 steps to reach the final energy within $10^{-4}$ E$_\text{h}$ (where the tolerance in the energy derivative is $10^{-2}$ E$_\text{h}$/a$_0$).
 In the vSOSIC, the relative energy, as well as the energy derivative, is almost one order lower than the PZSIC at the same FOD update step.

 The largest component of FOD force is plotted as a function of update steps in Fig. \ref{fig:fod_conv} (b).
-For this system, in the PZSIC method force drops below $10^{-2}$ E$_\text{h}$/a$_0$ after around 45 steps whereas in the vSOSIC method it takes only 10 steps.
-The vSOSIC method is advantageous in FOD optimization.
+For this system, in the PZSIC method, force drops below $10^{-2}$ E$_\text{h}$/a$_0$ after around 45 steps, whereas in the vSOSIC method, only 10 optimization steps are required to achieve the same, thus illustrating that the vSOSIC method being advantageous in FOD optimization.